 Q: How much will be done outside in terms of lessons, lunches, specials, etc.?

 A: Working outside in the fresh air is ideal, weather permitting.
 That said, this involves tight coordination between all classrooms in order to arrange and reserve adequate space and ample time.
-We will be hosting lessons indoors due to Zoom and synchronous learning to include at-home students.
 For the at-school pod, opportunities to work outside will certainly be considered as much as possible during the times they are not in lessons.

 Q: How will the teachers support the children’s needs for socialization and yet keep them physically safe?